A one stop shop for everything you need to know about our program

 What is the average GPA and GRE for students who were accepted into your program?

-The average GPA for the last 60 hours of undergraduate work is a 3.77 on a 4.0 scale.
+The average GPA for the last 60 hours of undergraduate work is a 3.82 on a 4.0 scale.
+The range for accepted applicants is between a 3.15 to a 4.0.
 The average GPA for the prerequisite courses is a 3.79 on a 4.0 scale.
-The range is typically between a 2.9 and a 4.0.
+The range is for accepted applicants is between a 3.08 and a 4.0.
 Applicants with either a 60 hour GPA or a prerequisite GPA below 3.0 may be considered for admission if they have strengths in other areas.
 Students with a GPA below 2.75 are not typically admitted unless special circumstances have affected the GPA.

-The minimum recommended score on the GRE Exam is 150 each for the verbal and quantitative sections, which is around the 40th-45th percentile.
-Scores below 150 are acceptable if the applicant’s GPA is sufficiently high to demonstrate adequate academic potential.
-The typical mean for accepted applicants on the verbal section is 157, which is approximately the 75th percentile.
-For the quantitative section, the typical mean is 153-154, which is approximately the 50th percentile.
-There is no minimum score for the writing assessment, although most accepted applicants earn at least a 4 out of 6 and the mean is typically 4.3-4.4.
+Scores below 150 on each section of the GRE are acceptable if the applicant’s grade point average is sufficiently high to demonstrate strong academic potential.
+The typical mean for accepted applicants on the verbal section is 156, which is approximately the 75th percentile.
+For the quantitative section, the typical mean is 154, which is approximately the 54th percentile.
+There is no minimum score for the writing assessment, although most accepted applicants earn at least a 4 out of 6 and the mean is typically about a 4.4.

 How can I prepare for the GRE?